 After you gain Super Strength, one of the first things that happens is that you lack the dexterity and sensitivity to know when or how much of your super strength is being applied.
-Consequently, when trying to go about your daily grind, you accidentally break almost anything in your hands from pulling or squeezing too hard.
+Consequently, when trying to go about your daily grind, you accidentally break almost anything in your hands from pulling or squeezing too hard (that could include other people's hands).
 Jars and cups burst from the slightest squeeze, you burst through doors and windows, your shoulders chip at entrances/egresses and at worst, you cause severe damage to important facilities or even living beings.
 The toughest objects are brittle in your super-strong hands and you have to be extra delicate with how you hold or lift things.
 This is one of the most Omnipresentgags in the medium of superpowers as one of the missing Required Secondary Powers that has to be re-learned and remembered for daily functioning.

 Normally, it only happens to folks who gain Super Strength, not characters born with it and who had it all their life.
 After all, in real life an Olympic athlete that can lift several times his own weight can also pick up a caterpillar without squishing it and it would create all sorts of Fridge Logic to see a character with long-established super strength and constantly smashing plates or bottles and not wonder how they ever managed to feed themselves without learning how to control their power.